hibernate/hibernate-search/CONTRIBUTING.md

   in the orm mapper (see above) using an outbox, i.e. an event table in the database.
   * `pojo-standalone`: A mapper for POJOs in standalone mode, i.e. without Hibernate ORM.
     Currently incubating, i.e. backwards-incompatible changes in APIs may happen.
-* `orm6`: Modules that take the source code of other modules (e.g. mapper/orm)
-and transform it to use Hibernate ORM 6 instead of Hibernate ORM 5.x.
 * `util`: Various modules containing util classes, both for runtime and for tests.

 ## <a id="building-from-source"></a> Building from source